instadw/instadwell-blog/_posts/2026-2-26-top-10-co-living-companies-in-india-2026-alternatives-to-stanza-living.md

 | **Food Quality** | Variable (Local vendor dependent) | Standardized (Managed branded kitchen) |
 | **App Experience** | Utility-focused (Rent & Tickets) | Feature-rich (Community, Meals, Services) |
 | **Best for** | Budget-conscious individuals | Those prioritizing consistency & quality |

+## Stanza Living Competitors and Alternatives in 2026

+Looking for alternatives to Stanza Living?
+The closest competitors by scale and service quality are:

+- **Zolo** - matched on property count (450+), better on price
+- **Colive** - stronger in South India, better community focus
+- **HelloWorld** - better for students, more flexible deposits
+- **Housr** - premium alternative with luxury amenities
+- **Your Space** - strong alternative for student housing in Delhi

 ## Summary Table